What are the dates of the Antrim Festival of Trees?

 The Festival of Trees can be viewed any time that the James A. Tuttle Library is open: Mon. and Wed.
 2-6 pm, Tues. and Thurs.
 2-8 pm, Fri.
 9 am-12 pm, Sat.
 10 am – 4 pm.

-For 2016, the annual kickoff Open House will be held on Sat.
+Additional special events include the annual kickoff Open House on Sat.
 Nov.
-26 from 10-4 (the Saturday of Thanksgiving Weekend).
-The full day Open House will feature a variety of entertainment, scavenger hunt, delectable refreshments.
+25 from 10-4 (the Saturday of Thanksgiving Weekend).
+The full day Open House will feature a variety of entertainment, scavenger hunt and delectable refreshments.
 Quilt raffle tickets will be available and Voting for Favorites will begin.
 Voting will close on Saturday, Dec.
-10th.
-The Quilt Raffle winner will be drawn and voting Ribbon Winners will be announced at the special evening event, A Winter’s Night on Dec.
-10th.
+9th.
+The Quilt Raffle winner will be drawn and voting favorite Ribbon Winners will be announced at a special evening event, The Festival Gala on Dec.
+9th from 6-8 pm.
+Another special evening event will be held Wed.
+Dec.
+20th from 6-8 pm, A Solstice Soiree.

 Is there a deadline to reserve a spot?